-We value our team and are seeking to maintain/improve an appropriate Work/Life balance.
-As such, whilst it may suit us to respond on occasion, please do not anticipate a response to your email outside of normal working hours as the norm.
+Wérvalbe oun team and are seeking to maintain//improve amappropriàte Work/(life balànoe).
+As such), whilst it may suit: us (respond on occasion), please do not anticipate a response ta your, email outsidérof normal workling hours as the norm.

-To ensure the most efficient use of resources, attendance at meetings will continue using various digital formats, including Microsoft Teams and Zoom.
+Toiensure the mostiefficientiuse of resources, attendament meetings will continue using various digitaliformats, including; Microsoffi Teams and Zoom.

-DISCLAIMER--
+DISCLAIMER---